A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: A Model-Free Lower Bound on Disaster Risk Premia

-In order to interpret $\widehat{Q}_{t,\tau}$ as a valid approximation to the latent quantile function, we need to ensure that $\widehat{Q}_{t,\tau}$ is not subject to the quantile crossing problem.
-I verify that crossing does not occur for any prediction horizon and quantile level.
-To asses the out-of-sample performance further, I use the following out-of-sample measure (see \eqref{eq:Roos_rn})

-The out-of-sample $R^1_{oos}(\tau)$ is also displayed in Table \ref{tab:quantile__regression}.
-The predictor variable $\widehat{Q}_{t,\tau}$ improves upon the historical rolling quantile out-of-sample in all cases.
-In particular, this outperformance is most pronounced at the 5\textsuperscript{th} percentile, which is expected since option data are known to provide useful information about extreme downfalls in the stock market \citep{bates2008market,bollerslev2011tails}.
-In Appendix \ref{app:robust_lb}, I run a battery of robustness tests which show that, out-of-sample, $\ra$ better predicts the quantile than other benchmarks such as the risk-neutral quantile or the VIX index.
-The latter result is particularly encouraging, since the VIX predictor uses in-sample information.
+To assess the out-of-sample performance, I use the $R_{oos}^1(\tau)$ measure of fit defined in \eqref{eq:Roos_rn} with $\widehat{Q}_{t,\tau}$ instead of $\cquant$.
+Table \ref{tab:quantile__regression} shows that $\widehat{Q}_{t,\tau}$ improves upon the historical rolling quantile out-of-sample in all cases.
+In particular, this outperformance is most pronounced at the 5th percentile, which is expected since option data are known to provide useful information about extreme downfalls in the stock market \citep{bates2008market,bollerslev2011tails}.
+In Appendix \ref{app:robust_lb}, I run a battery of robustness tests which show that, out-of-sample, $\lrbdp$ better predicts the conditional quantile function than other benchmarks such as the risk-neutral quantile or the VIX index.
+The latter result is particularly encouraging since the VIX predictor uses in-sample information.